EECE 506 Mathematical Methods in EE

 I no longer teach this course.
-Below are course information from Fall 2014 and Fall 2015.
+However, below is course information from Fall 2014 and Fall 2015.

-Selected topics in the advanced engineering mathematics, with a special focus on their electrical engineering applications.
+The course introduces selected advanced mathematics topics, focusing on electrical engineering applications.
 Topics include linear algebra, matrix theory, numerical methods, optimization, probability, statistics, and basic algorithm development.
 Prerequisite: calculus and differential equations.

-A big portion of grades is based on the group project.
+A considerable portion of grades is based on the group project.
 Some good project examples:

 Here is the project description from the previous class: